-We've implemented restorative justice programs in five New York City high schools aimed at strengthening relationships school-wide.
+We implemented restorative justice programs in five New York City high schools to strengthen relationships school-wide.

 In New York City, there are often stark discrepancies in school suspension rates based on race, gender, and disability.
-In partnership with New York City's Department of Education, our restorative justice in schools project operates in five Brooklyn high schools with elevated suspension rates whose students overwhelmingly come from communities of color.
-Using restorative justice practices, the program works with school staff and students to build relationships, to address conflicts, and to reduce exclusionary discipline.
+In partnership with New York City's Department of Education, our Restorative Justice in Schools project worked in five Brooklyn high schools with elevated suspension rates whose students overwhelmingly come from communities of color.
+Using restorative justice practices, the program worked with school staff and students to build relationships, to address conflicts, and to reduce exclusionary discipline.

-Researchers from the Center for Court Innovation are evaluating the initiative’s effectiveness through a randomized controlled trial, assessing whether it improves overall school climate and culture and reduces inequities.
+Funded as a research project, the program operated for three years.
+Researchers from the Center for Court Innovation are now evaluating the initiative’s effectiveness through a randomized controlled trial, assessing whether it improved overall school climate and culture and reduced inequities.
+The report is expected to be released in 2021.

 More About the Program